 If you still issue mag stripe cards, but are starting to migrate to EMV, you’ll want an instant issue solution that supports EMV cards.
 Fortunately, an EMV-ready printer will issue both mag and EMV, with EMV cards personalized through the chip interface.

 What about contactless (dual interface) EMV cards?

-All EMV-ready printers support contactless, and they too are personalized through their chip interface.
+All EMV-ready debit card printers support contactless, and they too are personalized through their chip interface.

 If you want to deploy instant issue for EMV fast, look for card vendors that are pre-CPV certified.
 This will save you time and money (up to a few thousand dollars).